apache/kyuubi/docs/client/kerberized_kyuubi.md

 You can use JVM system property, `java.security.krb5.conf`, to overwrite the default location.

 ## Add Kerberos Ticket Cache to JVM Search Path
-JVM also needs to read TGT from ticket cache to handle the Kerberos authentication.

 JVM determines the ticket cache location in the following order:
 1. Path specified by `KRB5CCNAME` environment variable.
 Path must start with `FILE:`.
 2. `/tmp/krb5cc_%{uid}` on Unix-like OS, e.g. Linux, MacOS